Is sleeping in a bra bad for you? Plus 5 other bra myths, debunked

 Once upon a time, a couple of doctors thought that bras trapped toxins inside of you, and these toxins caused breast cancer.
 So wearing your bra too long or overnight was taboo.
 However, this is not true and there was never any proof to back up this theory.
 If you’re more comfortable wearing a bra to bed, then go for it.

 Again, there’s no scientific evidence to back this up.
-If you’re looking to perk up your chest, the best thing you can do is get properly fitted (many lingerie stores like Victoria's Secret or even Nordstrom offer free in-store bra fittings).
+If you’re looking to perk up your chest, the best thing you can do is get properly fitted for a bra (many lingerie stores like Victoria's Secret or even Nordstrom offer free in-store bra fittings).

-Training bras help girls get used to wearing a bra.
-Sporting a training bra does *not* cause boobs to appear overnight.
+Training bras help girls get used to wearing a bra, but sporting a training bra does *not* cause boobs to appear overnight.
 Breasts develop at their own rate, and the bra you wear won’t change that, promise.

 Unfortunately, bras don’t last forever.
 They get worn out and no longer support your chest.
 If the elastic is stretched out or the cups aren’t keeping the girls in check, it’s time to part ways with your bra.